The Capital Consortium · Cick-Off Confidential · Internal Strategy · June 2026

 CONSORTIUM $250K down seed position SBA FINANCING covers the gap on a $1M business INCOME ASSET $1M business 25-30%/yr face value SBA give-and-go: $250K principal boomerangs back ~$25K/mo gross

 ThinkBuildGrow.ai is our in-house technology firm.
-The $100K allocation seeds strategic infrastructure and stack tooling that sit underneath the broader Consortium operations — not a yield position, a platform position.
+Leg 4 targets $100K deployed to seed strategic infrastructure and stack tooling that sit underneath the broader Consortium operations — not a yield position, a platform position.
 Returns are reinvested into product/build rather than distributed.

 Revenue cell.
 Monthly profit rate is TBD per Joe.
-The $100K is one of the two smallest allocations in the disbursement (tied with Bucket 6 HVAC) — deck shows TBD on the Slide 03 revenue row until Joe supplies the rate.
+The $100K is one of the two smallest targets in the operating stack (tied with Leg 5 HVAC) — deck shows TBD on the Slide 03 revenue row until Joe supplies the rate.
+Under v6, the $100K arrives from AUM Ops-Feeder trickle on the round-robin schedule; because the target is small, Leg 4 flips fully-funded early in the trickle sequence.

 $100,000